 Publisher: Next2Sun GmbH

-Next2Sun is a start-up company that has set itself the goal of solving already foreseeable problems, which the energy transition will bring.
-As long-standing players in the energy transition and experienced project developers, we are attracted by the wide range of different applications and the global applicability of our new concept.
+Next2Sun is a start-up company that has set itself the goal of solving already foreseeable problems that the energy transition will bring.
+As long-standing players in the energy transition and experienced project developers, we are attracted by the wide range of different applications and the almost global applicability of our new concept.
 The basic principle of the concept is the vertical arrangement of solar modules, which can use sunlight from both the front and the back ("bifacial" solar modules).
 The two active sides are oriented east and west.
 We see the fascinating opportunity to establish an innovative concept as a new building block in the renewable energy mix of the future.

 Download press photo: